aymanalareqi/filament-app-version-manager/README.md

 Once installed, you'll find the "App Versions" resource in your Filament admin panel.
 You can:

 - Create new app versions with release notes in multiple languages
-- Set platform-specific versions (iOS, Android, All)
+- Set platform-specific versions (iOS, Android)
 - Configure force updates and beta releases
 - Manage version rollbacks
 - View comprehensive version history